 History of Banking in Houston

 The Texas banking industry faced a lot of turmoil until the time of World War II.
-There was no stable banking system which resulted in a great number of bank shutdowns.
+There was no stable system which resulted in a great number of bank shutdowns.
 It was only after the war ended that the industry was revived.
 In the 1950s, financial institutions with connections to large firms outside Texas helped in rebuilding a new system.
 With that, consumer services increased due to a rise in interest rates.
-In the 1970s, large banking organizations came into the picture and aided the state with its economic growth.
+In the 1970s, large organizations came into the picture and aided the state with its economic growth.
 However, during the 1980s, the state’s banking industry suffered, especially in the savings and loan industry.
 The number of commercial banks decreased, resulting in some of them merging with stronger banks while others were forced to sell their assets.
-The Federal Deposit Insurance Corporation (FDIC) paved the way to the recovery of the industry by modifying banks’ policies and management.
+The Federal Deposit Insurance Corporation (FDIC) paved the way for the recovery of the industry by modifying policies and management.

 The state of Texas is home to 520 different banks, both national and local.
 There are 6100 branch offices located in at least 860 cities and towns within the state